HL7NZ/hpi/input/pagecontent/getPracRole.md

 Read PractitionerRole processing steps:

 1. The user supplies an hpi-practitionerrole-id for the PractitionerRole to be looked up.
-2. The integrating application sends an HTTP GET request for the PractitionerRole resource using the hpi-practitionerrole-id to identify the PractitionerRole whose information is being requested.
-E.g. GET\<Endpoint>/PractitionerRole/R00000009-H
+2. The integrating application sends an HTTP GET request for the PractitionerRole resource using the hpi-practitionerrole-id to identify the PractitionerRole whose information is being requested E.g. GET\<Endpoint>/PractitionerRole/R00000009-H.
 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
-4. The PractitionerRole resource is retrieved from the HPI - ALT: Practitioner not found.
+4. The PractitionerRole resource is retrieved from the HPI - ALT: PractitionerRole not found.
 OperationOutcome resource returned
 5. The response containing the PractitionerRole resource is returned

 ### Query PractitionerRole with another identifier (hpi-person-id)